sustech-topology/TopCap/additional/code/README.md

 - PH computation

-  Uses the `Ripser` library to compute persistence diagrams on the point clouds obtained from both standard and cyclic time-delay embedding (TDE).
+  Uses the `Ripser` library to compute persistence diagrams (PD) on the point clouds obtained from both standard and cyclic time-delay embedding (TDE).
 It then extracts the key metrics:
     - Birth time, i.e., the starting point of a homological feature
     - Lifetime, i.e., the persistence (duration) of the feature